ezsystems/commerce-documentation/docs/guide/catalog/catalog_features/product_variants/product_variants.md

 ![](../../../img/product_variants_2.png)

-Whenthe customer clicks the pen icon, the popup shows with option to change the variant.
+When the customer clicks the pen icon, the popup shows up with option to change the variant.
 After saving, a new variant is stored in the basket and the basket is recalculated.

 ![](../../../img/product_variants_3.png)